 This course is to be taken in conjunction with BSC2010.
 This course is designed to explore the organization of the living world through inquiry-based laboratory scenarios.
 Students will build upon concepts discussed in the corresponding lecture.
-Corequisite: BSC2010 are compared.
+Corequisite: BSC2010 are followed by a survey of the diversity of life.
+The structure and function of plants and animals are compared.
 Patterns of interaction of organisms with each other and their environment are explored together with the human impact on biodiversity.
+Prerequisite: BSC2010